Join our Postgraduate Open Day - Sat 24 June

 Assessment Methods

-This programme is examined by continuous assessment, with you completing a series of assignments.
-Research is conducted in the second and third years.
-On completion of your doctorate research all trainees will receive a viva voce examination.
+This programme is examined by continuous assessment, with you completing a series of assignments, and passing practice placements.
+On completion of your doctorate research in your final year, you will receive a viva voce examination.

 Successful applicants are registered on the Masters component for the first two years of the course.
 Progression to the doctorate component is dependent on successful completion of course assignments (minimum standards are set) and forensic placements.
 If this is not achieved, trainees may leave with a Masters in Forensic Psychology Practice, that does not confer eligibility to apply to the Health and Care Professions Council but does meet Stage 1 of BPS requirements and can apply for a reduction in stage 2 requirements.

-This programme is subject to a Code of Professional Conduct and Fitness to Practise regulations, to which you are required to sign up.
+This programme is subject to the Code of Professional Conduct and Fitness to Practise regulations, which you are required to sign at the start of the course.

 The programme aims to provide the necessary knowledge and skills to work as a forensic psychologist; to analyse offending behaviour and its effects on victims; to manage, assess and plan treatment strategies for both victims and offenders; and to work as an expert providing professional reports and training.
 At the end of the course you will be eligible to apply for chartered status with the BPS and to register with the Health and Care Professions Council (HCPC) as a Forensic Psychologist.
 You will also hold the title of ‘Doctor’.